| Preoiling—The Ultimate Engine "TLC" Oil is life's blood for an engine. Fuel may be the food that

 operate.
 Yet, they still require some to avoid unnecessary wear.

 Run while dry of oil, either one will experience undue wear.
+Turbochargers require special attention during start to avoid

 bearing and shaft wear.
 If the engine starts with little hesitation,